 Make a roux:

 To make a roux, you will need to cook equal parts butter or oil with flour into a saucepan.
-Cook this mixture on a medium heat and wait until it is lightly browned.
+Cook this mixture on medium heat and wait until it is lightly browned.
 Then, add this into your soup to reach the desired thickness.

 Blend all or a few cups of your soup:

-Blending chunky soups are a great way to make them more thick whilst still having a liquid-based consistency.
+Blending chunky soups are a great way to make them thicker whilst still having a liquid-based consistency.
 If you would still like the chunkiness to remain intact, you can blend just a few cups of the soup until creamy and smooth in a stick blender, and then add this back into the original soup.
 You can also do the same with meat soups to break up fibers.

 If you enjoy thick, chunky soups then you will love Proper Good's soup selection, especially this Meatball Minestrone Soup.

 Using lentils, cooked rice, cooked potatoes, frozen hash browns, stale bread crumbs, or noodles in your soup can help to add body to the consistency, as well as provide extra flavor and nutrients.
 You can either add these extra ingredients by chopping them up for a chunky soup, or you can blend them into a puree before adding them into the soup.

 Additionally, lentils and beans are great to add to soups to produce a delicious and nutritious stew-like meal.
 White beans complement flavors produced by root vegetables, and potato flakes and mashed potatoes will work well with pea and potato-based soups.

 To add richness to your soup as well as thicken it, you can ground nuts (such as cashews and other tree nuts) to add extra flavor and texture to any soup.